ohsnyt/ha-grist/README.md

 Sol-Ark (Deye) inverters allow you to set six Time of Use slots where your battery will charge from the grid if the state of charge drops below the set value for that time slot.
 This integration sets the starting time of the first time slot (defaults to midnight) and sets the inverter state of charge setting for that period based on either the calculated (*automatic*) value, or the value you set for the *manual* mode.
 The start of the second slot marks the end of the off-peak charging time, and it defaults to 6am.

+Solar Assistant, a Raspberry Pi based tool to monitory your solar system, provides both the data to this integration as well as a means to control the inverter settings.
+(Earlier verions of this integration used data from the deye (and later solark) cloud servers, however that proved signficantly less reliable.)

+I have found that the performance of my solar panels varies from season to season and year to year.
+Panels will slowly degrade.
+Some years have more dust on the panels than other years.
+During the spring my panels have more morning shade than during the summer.
+All these changing factors affect performance and how much power I need from the grids.
+This integration takes those changes into account and adjusts grid boost based on those changes!

 ### Data Collection and Forecasting

 - **Solar Forecasts:**
-  The integration fetches hourly solar production forecasts from supported APIs.
+  GRIST fetches hourly solar production forecasts from supported APIs.
 These are updated twice daily; just past midnight local time, and at a configurable hour (default: 22:00 local time).

 - **PV History:**
-  The component tracks a rollling 21 day history of PV forecasts to compare forecasts to actual performance.
+  GRIST tracks a rollling 21 day history of PV forecasts to compare forecasts to actual performance.
 This allows for more precise automatic adjustments of forecasts specific to your system, local shading, etc.

+  **Load History**
+  GRIST monitors recent load usage for each hour of the day, computing averages for each hour so that it can calculate how your battery will likely perform through the coming day given the forecast for solar power and the actual recent performance of your panels.

 ### Calculations